emit-rs/emit/book/src/reference/design.md

 let msg = format!("{user} added {product} to their cart");
 ```

-`emit`'s macros are a departure from how existing frameworks in this space work. `emit` invents its own syntax using procedural macros instead of deferring to `std::fmt`.
-This document outlines why `emit`'s macro syntax was chosen and how it works, so it might serve as a data point for others who want to explore this space more in their own projects.

 The original motivations for `std::fmt`'s current template syntax [are largely lost to time](https://github.com/rust-lang/rust/pull/8182), but the result is in the same ballpark as similar features in other languages, including [Python](https://peps.python.org/pep-3101/) and [C#](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/string-interpolation).
 The complete syntax is documented [here](https://doc.rust-lang.org/std/fmt/index.html#syntax), which we'll revisit a bit later.

 Existing diagnostic frameworks use `std::fmt` for their human-readable messages, and so inherit its template syntax.
 In `log`, it looks like this: